Associate Director of Performance Studies, Music Education, Symphonic Winds

 A teaching veteran of more than 30 years in New Jersey public schools, Bott served 17 years as director of bands at Roxbury High School and district lead teacher for performing arts before accepting the position at Rutgers in 2005.
 His concert and jazz programs over the years have performed with artists such as Clark Terry, Urbie Green, Lionel Hampton, Thad Jones, Fred Mills, Eddie Daniels, the Boston Brass, Steve Fidick, the Meridian Arts Ensemble, Bill Watrous, and Chris Vadala.
 During Bott’s tenure, Roxbury High School commissioned two major symphonies for wind band including Dr. Andrew Boysen Jr.’s Symphony #3 JFK and the British composer Robert Farnon’s Wind Symphony: The Gaels.

-Bott has received several teaching awards during his career in public education including the New Jersey Governor’s Teaching Award, the Morris County Teacher’s Recognition Award and the Roxbury High School nominee for the Princeton University Teaching Award.
-He has conducted the Interlochen Arts Academy Band, Ohio District 13 Band, New York Area All-State, the New Jersey Region I & II Symphonic Bands and Wind Ensembles, the North Jersey Area Symphonic Band, many state county bands and the Region I Jazz Ensemble on two occasions.
-He also has been an active member of NJMEA over the years, managing and hosting All-State and Region I ensembles and serving as the band division chair for Region I on two separate occasions.
+Bott has received several teaching awards during his career in public education including the New Jersey Music Educators Association Distinguished Service Award, the New Jersey Governor’s Teaching Award, the Morris County Teacher’s Recognition Award, and the Roxbury High School nominee for the Princeton University Teaching Award.
+He has conducted the Interlochen Arts Academy Band, Ohio District Band, New York Area All-State, the New Jersey Region I, II & III Symphonic Bands and Wind Ensembles, the North Jersey Area Symphonic Band, many state county bands, and the Region I Jazz Ensemble on two occasions.
+He is also an active member of NJMEA; he has managed and hosted All-State and Region I ensembles, and serving as the band division chair for Region I on two separate occasions.
 He also served as the first chair of the NJMEA Concert Band Festival and Gala Concert.
 He received his masters in wind conducting from Rutgers University as a student of William Berz.